wrudder/project0/README.md

 }
 ```

-after a turn was made, a +1 is added to the player to indicate now it is player 2's turn.
+after a turn was made, a +1 is added to the player to indicate now it is player 2's turn (player++).

 ```javascript
 let player = 1;
 $('.square').on('click', function(event){